opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 representation of packet-in/out to one that is consistent with your P4 pipeline (along with other similar mappings).

-Specifically, to use services like LLDP-based link discovery, ONOS built-in apps need to be able to set the output port of a packet-out and access the original ingress port of a packet-in.
+Specifically, to use services like link and host discovery, ONOS built-in apps need to be able to set the output port of a packet-out and access the original ingress port of a packet-in.

 In the following, you will be asked to apply a few simple changes to the `PipelineInterpreter` implementation: